15 Highest Paying Trade Jobs for 2026: Earn Six Figures Without a College Degree

 Geographic Considerations for Trade Salaries

 Location dramatically affects trade salaries.
 Elevator installers in Washington state earn significantly more than those in southern states.
-Power distributors in Illinois earn $83,960 compared to $139,170 in Washington.
+Geographic variation is significant across all trades, with metropolitan areas and union-strong states typically offering 20-30% higher wages.

 High cost-of-living areas generally pay more, but the ratio doesn’t always favor expensive cities.
 Some mid-sized markets offer excellent pay with lower living costs, maximizing your real income.